The Warning short story by Jill Smith ©Jan2020

-Looking at the picture I realise that I’m wearing a brown dress with yellow flower pattern all over it, with long sleeves and roll neck.
+Looking at the picture I realise that I’m wearing a brown dress with a yellow flower pattern all over it, with long sleeves and a roll neck.
 All my sisters and our eldest cousin Faye are wearing white dresses.
-Even the youngest cousin Robert is wearing a tan shorts and jumper over a white shirt.
+Even the youngest cousin Robert is wearing tan shorts and a jumper over a white shirt.
 Only my second eldest cousin Chris, about fourteen at that time, and going through that brooding teenage rebellious period, wore a blue jumper and jeans.
-Whoever took the picture, may have been Uncle Dan, set up the shot with me one side of my sisters and white clad kin, and Chris on the opposite side to give it a balance.
+Whoever took the picture, may have been Uncle Dan, set up the shot with me one side of my sisters and white-clad kin, and Chris on the opposite side to give it a balance.

-My grandmother and matriarch of the family, was wearing a blue dress with a collar and a large brooch, she was always a finely dressed woman.
-Mum and Aunty Marg were wearing white either side of her and my Dad and Uncle Ron stood either side of the back line with me and Chris in front.
+My grandmother and matriarch of the family wore a blue dress with a collar and a large brooch, she was always a finely dressed woman.
+Mum and Aunty Marg were wearing white either side of her and my Dad and Uncle Ron stood either side of the backline with me and Chris in front.

-The three ladies spectacles seemed to line up, while my dad had his shirt and tie on over a brown cardigan and his hands behind his back, he looked comfortable.
-Uncle Ron on the other hand had his open neck shirt collar sticking out from his light tan jumper had his arms folded across his chest, clearly ready to run as soon as the photographer had finished the task.
-Like a loving embrace the old weather board behind, its main entrance and name plate announcing Salisbury Five, shouted comfortable family home.
+The three ladies spectacles seemed to line up, while my dad had his shirt and tie on with a brown cardigan and his hands behind his back, he looked comfortable.
+Uncle Ron, on the other hand, had his open neck shirt collar sticking out from his light tan jumper had his arms folded across his chest, clearly ready to run as soon as the photographer had finished the task.
+Like a loving embrace the old weatherboard behind, its main entrance and nameplate announcing Salisbury Five shouted comfortable family home.
 The grass the three youngest were sitting on patchy and sun-dried.

 A few years after that I had moved interstate and apparently deserted the family.
 My mother came to visit and happily attended Grandparents day at the Primary school at the end of our street.
 She clapped and heaped praise on our son when he ran in his races on Sports day.
 I remember whenever we were together we held hands.
 Just as mum had done with Gran and we sought out each other’s touch.
 It was very precious to me as her stays were so brief and the time in between her visits undetermined.
 I only knew that I felt as though my mother was the most caring wonderful person in the world.
 I valued everything about her and enjoyed every opportunity to walk and talk and hold hands.